Austin FIT coaches are ready and here for your training goals! For any program or season, these coaches will help prepare you for your race!

 - Goals - (1) to run a marathon in each of the 50 states and all 7 continents, and (2) to break under the 4½ hour mark

-- Favorite Races: 3M Half Marathon, Run For the Water 10 Miler and Marine Corps Marathon
+- Favorite Races: Decker Half Marathon, 3M Half Marathon, Rockin’ Resolution, and Austin Marathon

 Kj started running in middle school to get in shape for basketball season.
 She lived in rural Montana at the time so the neighbors frequently stopped to ask her if she needed a ride.
 As time went on, she continued running and the neighbors are used to seeing her.
 Now when she visits Montana they wave as they drive by her, shaking their heads wondering why anyone would run when they have a perfectly good horse.
 She has continued running and made it a lifelong practice because she loves to be outside.
 She continued increasing her mileage until she had run six marathons, scores of Half Marathons and completed a Half Ironman.
 Running is her favorite way to explore the trails and the neighborhoods around Austin and around the world.